fsuri/Pequin-Artifact/RunningExperiments.md

 5. **Peloton-Smart**:

 Before running Peloton-Smart, you must configure BFTSmart using the instructions from section "2) Pre-configurations for Hotstuff", BFTSmart, and Postgres".

+> :warning:  Make sure to adjust the `"bftsmart_codebase_dir"` path to reflect your cloudlab-username!

 You can, but do not need to manually set the batch size for BFTSmart (see optional instruction below).
 BFTSmart uses dynamically sized batches, and in our experience performs best with an upper bound of 64 and no batch timeout.

 We use a reply batch size of 4 throughout (param `ebatch`).